mlab-upenn/carla-xr-documentation/docs/run_simulation.md

 ### Set up G29 Wheel Server (Optional)
 This step is optional.
 Only do it if you want the automatic wheel turning.
-You do __NOT__ need to implement this step to read the wheel input as it is already included in the Pythong script.
+You do __NOT__ need to implement this step to read the wheel input as it is already included in the Python script.
 For further information on implementation, click [here](https://github.com/nightmode/logitech-g29).

 __1.__ Open a new command window and navigate to directory `G29/test`. <br />
 __2.__ Start the NodeJS express server by running `node angle_phy.js`. <br />